jeff5/python-with-science/doc/source/program/program.rst

 Our thin black lines are a little dull.

 .. sidebar:: What is beautiful?

-   You've reached the point simple drawings turn into pleasing shapes.
+   You've reached the point where simple drawings turn into pleasing shapes.
    It's worth asking why.

    .. image:: snail.png
       :align: center

    We like symmetry, repetition and precision, which are things computers do well.
-   And we like a bit of mystery, which is what your code supplies.
+   And we like to discover a pattern, which is what your code supplies.
-   Similarity to things we've seen in nature, and colours that "go together" also make sense to us.
+   Similarity to things we've seen in nature, and colours that "go together" also make objects look right to us.

    One theory is that our human mind is constantly looking for simple explanations for what we see.